AnthonyChristidis/GSOC-2018---Performance-Analytics-Standard-Errors-/README.md

 # Print output
 printSE(ES.out)
 ```
-* Note: For the full details of the **RPESE** package and for more detailed sample code with output, refer to the vignette available after the installation of the package.
+* Note: For the full details of the **RPESE** package and for more detailed sample code with output, refer to the [RPESE vignette](https://cran.r-project.org/web/packages/RPESE/vignettes/RPESEVignette.pdf) available after the installation of the package.
 ```
 browseVignettes("RPESE")
 ```